England win thriller to reach U19 World Cup final

 However, Milly Illingworth was run out hunting a quick single, before Maggie Clark was trapped lbw by Grace Scrivens in the next over to seal England's progress.

-England are now set to face India, who beat New Zealand by eight wickets, in the final at the same venue on Sunday (11:45am GMT).
+England now face India, who beat New Zealand by eight wickets, in the final at the same venue on Sunday (11:45am GMT).

 In the group stages, England finished top of Group Two with four wins from four, while India topped Group One ahead of Australia.